-We have applied to list our units, Class A ordinary shares and warrants on the NYSE under the symbols "GNPK.U," "GNPK" and "GNPK WS," respectively.
+We have been approved to list our units, Class A ordinary shares and warrants on the NYSE under the symbols "GNPK.U," "GNPK" and "GNPK WS," respectively.
 We expect that our units will be listed on the NYSE on or promptly after the effective date of the registration statement.
 Following the date the Class A ordinary shares and warrants are eligible to trade separately, we anticipate that the Class A ordinary shares and warrants will be listed separately and as a unit on the NYSE.
-We cannot guarantee that our securities will be approved for listing on the NYSE.